nrichards/mdpicgen/README.md

 ## Workflow

-1. Add a table with [customizable](#button-pattern-file-identifies-images) `"Button"` header text as the first column of a Markdown source document
+1. Add a table with [customizable](#button-pattern-file-identifies-images) `"Button"` header text as the first column of a Markdown source document, if not already present.
-2. Add button command sequence text, matching the [format of the pattern file](#button-pattern-file-identifies-images) in use, to a cell in that table's `"Button"` column
+2. Add button command sequence text, matching the [format of the pattern file](#button-pattern-file-identifies-images) in use, to a cell in that table's `"Button"` column, e.g "`SHIFT + B1`".
 3. Add a `<br>` tag at end of that text, inside the first cell, to mark this button sequence for processing.
 Repeat as desired.
-4. Run the tool to generate a [new Markdown file](#add-and-update-image-links-and-a-new-markdown-file) and [images](#generate-gif-images-for-a-markdown-file-to-the-default-out-directory)
+4. Run the tool to generate a [new Markdown file](#add-and-update-image-links-and-a-new-markdown-file) and [images](#generate-gif-images-for-a-markdown-file-to-the-default-out-directory).

 ## Markdown goes in